-Usually, a person at his late-stage alcoholism experiences difficulties with paralysis and weakness of eye muscles or nystagmus (involuntary rapid eye movement).
+Usually, a person at his late-stage alcoholism experiences difficulties with paralysis and weakness of eye muscles or nystagmus (involuntary rapid eye movement, like eye twitching)

 This happens because of a lack of vitamin B1 or thiamine.
 If it remained untreated, this could get worsen and lead to dementia.